You can report possible breaches of planning control to our Planning Enforcement Team.

 Report work in breach of planning control

-Use the online planning enforcement investigation form to report work or uses of land being carried out without planning permission, or in breach of planning permission or other planning controls.
+Report work or uses of land being carried out without planning permission, or in breach of planning permission or other planning controls.
+This includes:

 - unauthorised development

 - breaches of conditions of a planning permission or listed building consent